temporaerhaus/inventory-app/README.md

 - support for zebra devices with integrated barcode scanner (using intent based scanning)
 - displays the current inventory details of an item
 - allows to mark the scanned item as seen
+- assigns the scanned item to the last scanned container item

 ## Requirements
 - Android >= 6.0 (API 23)